 - 3 egg whites, room temperature separate cold

 - Prep: Preheat oven to 325F/165C.
 Grease the bottom of a 9x13 baking sheet.
-Then line the baking sheet with parchment paper and grease the top.
+Then line the baking sheet with parchment paper and grease the sheet.

-- Wet Ingredients: In a large bowl, combine the egg yolks, oil, milk, sugar, and clear vanilla extract.3 egg yolks, 30 grams sugar, 30 grams grapeseed or other light oil, 30 grams whole milk, 15 grams clear vanilla extract
+- Wet Ingredients: In a large bowl, whisk egg yolks, oil, milk, sugar, and clear vanilla extract until smooth.3 egg yolks, 2 and ½ tablespoons (30g) sugar, ¼ teaspoon (1g) grapeseed or other light oil, 2 tablespoons (30g) whole milk, 1 tablespoon (15g) clear vanilla extract

-- Dry Ingredients: In a small bowl whisk together flour, milk powder, and salt.60 grams cake flour, 15 grams milk powder, ¼ teaspoon salt
+- Dry Ingredients: In a small bowl whisk flour, milk powder, and salt for even distribution of ingredients.½ cup (60g) cake flour, 1 tablespoon (15g) milk powder, ¼ teaspoon salt

 - Combine Wet and Dry Ingredients: In a large bowl, combine wet and dry ingredients together.
 Whisk until smooth.

-- Egg Whites: Before adding the egg whites to the medium mixing bowl, clean the bowl with ½ teaspoon of vinegar to remove any unseen remaining fat.
+- Egg Whites: Before adding the egg whites to the medium mixing bowl, clean the bowl and beaters with ½ teaspoon of vinegar to remove any unseen remaining fat.
 Place the egg whites in the mixing bowl.
 Mix at a low speed, working up to a medium speed, until the egg whites are foamy.
 Add cream of tartar.
 Mix until the egg whites form bubbles.
 Then SLOWLY add sugar in small increments.
-Continue mixing until stiff white peaks have formed.5 grams vinegar, 3 egg whites, room temperature, ¼ teaspoon cream of tartar, 30 grams sugar
+Continue mixing until stiff white peaks have formed.1 teaspoon (5g) vinegar, 3 egg whites, room temperature, ¼ teaspoon (1g) cream of tartar, 2 tablespoons (30g) sugar

 - Folding Together: Add ⅓ of the egg whites to the batter and fold them together.
 Add the rest of the egg whites and continue to fold until the mixture is combined. *See notes on how to fold together ingredients without deflating the egg whites.

 - Bake: Transfer the batter to the prepared baking sheet.
 Gently smooth out the top.
 Lift the baking sheet about an inch and drop 3 - 5 times to release any air bubbles.
-Bake at 350 for 15 - 17 minutes or until golden brown.*Use caution not to over-bake, the cake needs to have spring in order to roll without cracks.
+Bake in the preheated oven 15 - 17 minutes or until golden brown.*Use caution not to over-bake, the cake needs to have spring in order to roll without cracks.

 - Pre-roll: While the cake is in the oven, prepare to roll the cake as soon as it is done baking.
 Select a tea towel or parchment paper and dust it with powdered sugar.